Domochip/WDS18B20/README.md

 # WirelessDS18B20

-This project use an ESP8266 and some DS18B20 sensors on a 1-Wire bus to provide temperatures :
+This project use a D1 Mini (ESP8266) and some DS18B20 sensors on a 1-Wire bus to provide temperatures :
  - in JSON format (answer HTTP queries)
  - by publishing to an MQTT broker